Saskatchewan Rental Application + Tenant Screening Tool

 Need help screening at scale?

 GoodDoors screens every applicant for our Regina and Saskatoon portfolio with the same Human Rights Code-compliant scorecard you see above.
 Our typical applicant-to-tenant ratio is 5–8:1 — we look at every file before recommending one.
-If you'd like to hand off the screening process, contact us or call (306) 994-5475.

 Get the Saskatchewan rental application form